Introduction to Using PxPlus

 Event-Driven Methodology

-Event-driven methodology is one of the most significant concepts in GUI programming.
+Event-driven methodology is one of the most significant concepts in graphical user interface programming.
 Whereas a typical batch program runs all of its operations in a linear fashion from start to finish, an interactive user interface must be designed to run its operations in a fairly random order.
 This behavior is expected by users and is nearly impossible to implement without being "event driven".

-The general criteria for designing a GUI application in PxPlus can be broken down into distinct implementation stages:
+The general criteria for designing a graphical user interface application in PxPlus can be broken down into distinct implementation stages:

 Note:

-The activities described above emphasize the event-driven aspects of GUI development.
-Designing a GUI tends to be an incremental process.
-However, in practice, these steps may proceed concurrently and in a different order.
+The activities described above emphasize the event-driven aspects of graphical user interface development.
+Designing a graphical user interface tends to be an incremental process; however, in practice, these steps may proceed concurrently and in a different order.

 General Design Principles

 Although the functionality of your application is important, the way in which it delivers that functionality may be more important to your users.
-PxPlus includes several tools for performing similar GUI tasks; some may be better suited to your users' requirements than others.
-But, how do you make the right usability choices in your design?
+PxPlus includes several tools for performing similar graphical user interface tasks.
+Some may be better suited to your users' requirements than others, but how do you make the right usability choices in your design?

 Some basic guidelines for designing a usable graphical user interface are:

 The above guidelines are not "hard-and-fast" rules and can apply to a variety of interface applications.
 There are plenty of good detailed resources out there on the principles of high-level interface design.
-Check the Internet for titles specific to the design of usable interfaces; i.e. Web applications, mobile devices and traditional desktop GUIs.
+Check the Internet for titles specific to the design of usable interfaces; i.e. Web applications, mobile devices and traditional desktop graphical user interfaces.

-Not only does PxPlus offer complete GUI functionality, it is easily adapted for building graphical components on top of existing (non-GUI) programs.
-PxPlus is flexible in that it allows more than one approach to GUI development.
+Not only does PxPlus offer complete graphical user interface functionality, it is easily adapted for building graphical components on top of existing (non-graphical user interface) programs.
+PxPlus is flexible in that it allows more than one approach to graphical user interface development.
 You also have the option to create and position controls programmatically or use the visual, interactive building blocks provided under the NOMADS Development Environment.

-Depending on your situation, there are four approaches to the development and implementation of GUI-based applications in PxPlus:
+Depending on your situation, there are four approaches to the development and implementation of graphical user interface based applications in PxPlus:

 Windowing Environment